Quality matters when hiring for a big project. Call a Best Pick now!

 The Bottom Line

 Landscaping in Texas isn’t always easy.
-Between the high temperatures, the variations in soil type and quality throughout the state, and the frequency of extreme weather and drought conditions, finding plants that will grow and thrive without a lot of work on your part can be a challenge.
+Between the high temperatures, the variations in soil type and quality throughout the state, and the frequency of extreme weather and drought conditions, finding plants that will grow and thrive without much work can be a challenge.

 The good news is that regardless of where in the state you live, there are plenty of easy-care plants for you to choose from—and many of them don’t require supplemental watering.
 Mix in some native species to do your part for the local ecosystem.